cysterio/cysterio/README.md

 ## Third, submit your Pull Request

 Go through the checklist on the pull request template to guarantee your submission is valid.
-The GitHub Education team will review your application, approve and merge your submission if everything is correct.
+The `OddExtension5` will review your application, approve and merge your submission if everything is correct.
 Otherwise, you will get notified of the changes requested in the pull request comment section.